 The estimates and associated assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the period in which an estimate is revised, if the revision affects only that period, or in the period of the revision and future periods, if the revisions affect both current and future periods.

-The accounting policies set out below have been applied consistently to all periods presented in these Financial Statements, and in preparing an opening NZ IFRS balance sheet at 1 July 2006 for the purposes of transition to NZ IFRS.
+The accounting policies set out below have been applied consistently to all periods presented in these Financial Statements.

 (iii) Measurement base

 The measurement base adopted is that of historical cost.

 (iv) Presentational and functional currency